How to use BIM Data to Drive Preventative Maintenance

 Many Facilities Maintenance and Operations (FMO) teams are turning to BIM to drive the development of their preventative maintenance plans.

 This is nothing new and yet, what is new, is the timing.
 It’s amazing how many organizations wait until handover to receive their facility information.
-The information may be digital – hurrah! – or more likely, it is in series of paper binders which creates a further delay in actively using the information.
+The information may be digital – hurrah! – or more likely, it is in series of paper binders that create a further delay in actively using the information.

 There’s a good chance that this includes your organization.
 If so, here’s the good news…